Fundamentals

 Localised analysis

-Shortest-path and simplest-path heuristics
+Shortest and simplest heuristics

 cityseer supports two routing heuristics: